The time to say thank you is here

 Student Award for Leadership

-- Motivates and inspires others to aim high and achieve (academically and non-academically)
+- Motivates and inspires others to aim high and achieve (academically and non academically)

 - Demonstrates exemplar behaviour and leads by example

-- Bring people together and nurtures talent
+- Brings people together and nurtures talent

 - Is courageous and stands up for others